My

 what "they did to you" in order to heal the relationship.

-say anything to Daddy about how I thought he had hurt me.
+say anything to Daddy about how I thought he'd hurt me.
 As

 I commented to my mother, "Daddy sure has changed!"